 On Friday in the northern Iraqi city of Mosul, preachers chastised Shiite religious authorities based in Najaf for remaining silent over the demands of the Sunni demonstrations, according to Sheikh Abbas Hussein.

 However Shiite leader Muqtada al-Sadr said in a recorded video message broadcast from his office on Friday that he continues to support the demonstrations, especially after they “stopped raising sectarian slogans.”
-He added, “We were not expecting that the Sunnis would take part in the Shiite rituals of the Ashura season.”
+He added, “We were not expecting that the Sunnis would take part in the Shiite rituals of the Ashoura season.”